brunobcfum/pymace/docs/source/index.rst

-.. genesis documentation master file, created by sphinx-quickstart on Sun Dec 13 12:59:50 2020.
+.. pymace documentation master file, created by sphinx-quickstart on Sun Dec 13 12:59:50 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to genesis's documentation!
+Welcome to pymaces's documentation!
 ===================================

 .. toctree::
-   :maxdepth: 3
+   :maxdepth: 4
    :caption: Contents: